Gladstone Regional Council area

 - A larger percentage of local workers employed as Sales Workers (8.6% compared to 1.8%)

-The largest changes in the jobs held by the in Gladstone Regional Council area workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in Gladstone Regional Council area between 2011 and 2016 were those employed as:

 - Technicians and Trades Workers (-615 local workers)